haskellcg/Company_Notes/trill_protocol_rfc7177_part_1.md

   For other aspect of the TRILL base protocol, see [RFC6325] \[RFC6439\], and {ESADI]

 ## 1.1.
 Content and Precedence
+  TODO

 ## 1.2.
 Terminology and Acronyms
+  * BFD - Bidirectional Forwarding Detection [RFC7175]
+  * SNPA - Subnetwork Point of Attachment [IS-IS]
+  * TRILL switch - an alternative name for an RBridge

 # 2. The TRILL Hello Environment and Purposes
 ## 2.1.
 RBridge Interconnection by Ethernet